wavefrontHQ/observability-for-kubernetes/README.md

 # Overview of the Observability for Kubernetes Operator

-The Observability for Kubernetes Operator supports deploying the Kubernetes Metrics Collector and the Wavefront proxy in Kubernetes.
+The Observability for Kubernetes Operator deploys the necessary agents to monitor your clusters and workloads in Kubernetes.
 This Operator is based on [kubebuilder SDK](https://book.kubebuilder.io/).

 ## Quick Reference